 - who has permission to collect your child

 - traffic issues, such as parking.

 Sick children are best kept at home, for their own benefit and so they don’t pass germs on to other children.
-If your child has an infectious illness it’s a good idea to let your preschool know so they can inform other parents.
+If your child has an infectious illness it’s a good idea to let your preschool know so the staff can inform other parents.

 You need to supply a hat, because your child’s skin is more sensitive to UV radiation than adult skin.
 Preschools are responsible for providing shaded play areas and making sure children use sunscreen and hats.

 It’s best to avoid outdoor activities between 11 am and 3 pm in hot weather (and 4 pm in daylight savings).

 Each preschool has its own policy on whether children can bring toys from home.
 It’s best to check before your child packs his favourite teddy in his bag.

 Preschools rely heavily on parents helping out.
 If you can help out, there are lots of opportunities to take part in the day-to-day activities or to be involved with preschool management.

 Your preschool’s philosophy will be outlined in its information booklet.
 Details of the educational program might be displayed in the building and you can talk about it more with staff.
 You might also get a regular newsletter keeping you up to date with the current program.